anishkumar127/brain-notes/tips/Github Remote Add/Remote Setup.md

 - its ok when u are tying to create fresh repo. but u have already ur repo before then don't use this ever. it will broken ur entire repo.

+> but after that next push it will also not work. so what we can do now ?

+do again this cmd
+>git push --set-upstream origin main